bkirsh99/genomeLabel/README.md

 Annotating the genome can be broken down into two steps:

 **1) Structural Annotation -** Identifying elements in the genome (i.e. exons, introns, UTRs, CDSs, etc.)

-**2) Functional Annotation -** Attaching biological information to the elements in the genome (e.g. the protein for which an exon codes)
+**2) Functional Annotation -** Attaching biological information to the elements in the genome (e.g. biochemical product, regulatory role, etc.)

 # Data:
 This program uses: